chaudhuryB/ReadingToRobot/doc/design.md

 - Background movements:
   Place the arms so that either one or two of the robot's hands or forearms rest on its knees.
-  The head moves towards the ground (looking at the book) or towards the participant intermitently.
+  The head moves towards the ground (looking at the book) or towards the participant intermittently.
   All changes of position are made randomly, in short intervals of 1s.
   This means that the robot will at least stay in one position for a second, but could stay there for several.
-  When looking towards the participant, the face tracking is enabled.
+  When looking towards the participant, facial recognition and tracking is enabled.